 - The head is tipped a little forward with the chin slightly tucked in so that the eyes are cast down.
 This helps prevent mental excitement.

-- The eyes are neither wide open nor completely closed, but remain half open and gaze down along the line of the nose.
-If the eyes are wide open we are likely to develop mental excitement and if they are closed we are likely to develop mental sinking.
+- The eyes are neither wide open nor completely closed.
+Yet remain half open and gaze down along the line of the nose.
+If the eyes are wide open.
+We are likely to develop mental excitement and if they are closed we are likely to develop mental sinking.

 - The shoulders are level and the elbows are held slightly away from the sides to let air circulate.

 A further feature of Vairochana’s posture is the preliminary breathing meditation, which prepares our mind for developing a good motivation.
-When we sit down to meditate our mind is usually full of disturbing thoughts, and we cannot immediately convert such a state of mind into the virtuous one we need as our motivation.
+When we sit down to meditate our mind is usually full of disturbing thoughts.
+We cannot immediately convert such a state of mind into the virtuous one we need as our motivation.
 A negative, disturbed state of mind is like pitch-black cloth.
-We cannot dye pitch-black cloth any other color unless we first remove all the black dye and make the cloth white again.
-In the same way, if we want to color our mind with a virtuous motivation we need to clear away all our negative thoughts and distractions.
+We cannot dye pitch-black cloth any other color.
+Unless we first remove all the black dye and make the cloth white again.
+In the same way, if we want to color our mind with a virtuous motivation.
+We need to clear away all our negative thoughts and distractions.
 We can accomplish this temporarily by practicing breathing meditation.

 During Tibet travel, you will get a lot of opportunities in a quiet place to meditate, I would recommend some meditate with the view of the beautiful landscape, following water of Kyichu river, and Beautiful sunshine over Mount Everest